-Today in this semi-comprehensive guide, I am trying to answer this question to the best of my ability, once and for all.
+In this semi-comprehensive guide, I will try to answer this question to the best of my ability.
 To make things easier, I divided different makes and models of the car in different tiers by their price range, so you can easily scroll down to the section that fits your budget.

 I have $149,999!

-For people who have a budget of $149,999 or more, there are virtually unlimited options for you in the market.
+For people who have a budget of $149,999 or more, there are virtually unlimited options.
 Popular choices include top-tier sports cars such as Porsche 911 GT3, Aston Martin Vantage, Mercedes-Benz AMG GT, Audi RS7, etc… Notice that the makes I mentioned are new cars.
-If you are okay with used cars, the range of selections can be expanded even more.
+If you are okay with used cars, the range of selections can be expanded even further.

 I have $100,000…

-For people with a budget of $100,000, you will have to narrow down your supercar selections a bit, yet the number of options are still staggering.
-Sports cars such as BMW X5M, Porsche Panamera, Audi S7, Tesla model S or model X, Corvette Z06 or even the latest Lexus LC500, etc., are still within reach.
-Tuned for speed and performance, these cars can get your heart racing are for sure attention-catchers.
+For people with a budget of $100,000, while you will have to narrow down your supercar selections a bit, you still have many options.
+Sports cars such as BMW X5M, Porsche Panamera, Audi S7, Tesla model S or model X, Corvette Z06 or even the latest Lexus LC500, etc., are within reach.
+Tuned for speed and performance, these attention-catching cars are sure to get your heart racing!

 I have $80,000…

-With a budget of $80,000, even though you will have to say goodbye to most of the brand-new need-for-speed supercars, you are now looking at top-tier luxury cars.
-I would get my hands (and heart) on a shiny BMW X6 or Mercedes Benz GLE for SUVs, or a 5-series, E-class, or C AMG/M for sedans.
-These cars offers a nice balance in terms of brand, capability and reliability.
+With a budget of $80,000, even though you won't be able to afford most brand-new need-for-speed supercars, you can purchase a top-tier luxury car.
+I recommend a shiny BMW X6 or Mercedes Benz GLE for SUVs, or a 5-series, E-class, or C AMG/M for sedans.
+These cars offer a nice balance in terms of brand, capability and reliability.